MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/set-up-onedrive-for-business.md

 1. On Central Administration, in the **Application Management** section, select **Create site collections**.

-2. On the **Create Site Collection** page, in the **Web Application** section, select the web application that you just created for My Sites.
+2. On the **Create Site Collection** page, in the **Web Application** section, select the web application that you created for My Sites.

 3. In the **Title and Description** section, for the site collection, enter the title and description.